zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/MapLayerDefaultsBing.md

     ?>

 ### key
-The key of all bing layers.
+The key of all Bing (tm) tile layers.

 #### Returns
 `\Kendo\Dataviz\UI\MapLayerDefaultsBing`